emdash/ampii/MANUAL.md

   be accurate.
 - Scan the next container.
 AMPiI will tare the weight, and the process repeats.
 - AMPiI will let you know when all the items on the menu have been portioned.
-- You can, however, coninue scanning containers.
-For example, say you're adding some condiments or sides that weren't on the menu.
-Try to track *everything* you put on your plate.
+- You can, however, keep going.
+For example, Maybe there's a sauce you want to add.
+It might be a problem for your diet, but it's not a problem for AMPiI.
+Be thorough.
+Be honest.

-When you're finished, commit the apportionment to your food log.
+When you're finished, commit the record to your food log.
 AMPiI will update your inventory for you.

 ## Snack Mode